sguzunov/docs/docs/connectors/02_ms-office/04_outlook-connector/01_javascript/outlook-guide.md

 Task attachments work in the same way as email ones - to attach files to a new task, you need to set the [`attachments`](../../../../reference/glue4office/latest/outlook/index.html#TaskParams-attachments) property.
 Again, just like for emails, the property supports:

-- creating attachments directly from your application content;
+- creating attachments directly from your app content;
 - attaching existing files;

 There are at least three kinds of attachments that can be added to a task - Word documents, created using the Glue42 Word Connector; Excel documents, created using the Glue42 Excel Connector; and Outlook MSG files, created by the Glue42 Outlook Connector.